Modules

 3GPP Rel 18 is expected to bring further innovation in the IoT segment after its planned release in Q1 2024.
 This release will initiate a reduction in 5G capabilities for use with IoT devices.
 From there, it will take about a year to develop the chipset rating and another year to start bringing products to market.

 The promise of 5G massive IoT will probably not begin to materialize until 2026 or later.
-Until then, most networks plan to continue serving IoT devices with 4G technology, focusing their 5G efforts on broadband applications.
+Until then, most networks plan to continue serving IoT devices with 4G technology and focus 5G efforts on broadband applications.

 Looking Toward a 5G IoT Future

 While 5G at the IoT device level is at least a few years away, the new technology will still impact IoT deployments.
-It will enable stand-alone networks and fixed assets such as gateways that manage IoT sensor communications.
-After its release this year, early uses for RedCap, expected in 2024, will include consumer devices and some industrial use cases.
+It will enable stand-alone networks and fixed assets (e.g., gateways) that manage IoT sensor communications.
+Early 5G RedCap use cases, expected in 2024, will include consumer devices and some industrial applications.

-Power companies expect to pursue early 5G adoption for the grid.
-Its lower latency and high bandwidth are more effective at helping systems detect and send feedback to the generator, regulating power generation and distribution.
-5G technology might not reach smart meters until after Rel 18, however, since their latency needs are much lower.
+Power companies expect to pursue early 5G adoption for the smart grid.
+Its lower latency and high bandwidth are more effective at helping systems detect and send feedback to the generator.
+These capabilities can regulate power generation and distribution.
+5G technology might not reach smart meters until after Rel 18 since their latency needs are much lower.

-By the end of the 2020s, cellular IoT, in general, could fully migrate to 5G as 4G gradually sunsets.
+By the end of the 2020s, cellular IoT could fully migrate to 5G as 4G gradually sunsets.
 Even now, the industry is preparing for this transition — moving away from legacy technology and toward newer standards.